To Stop Intrusive Thoughts

 Allow the thought to flow into your head.
 Close your eyes and imagine the thought and/or image floating out of your head like a leaf, landing on a stream of water, and floating down the stream.

-Close your eyes and project the thought on a black chalk board, then erase it with a large chalk eraser.
-Allow the thought to appear on the chalk board several times and erase it each time.
+Close your eyes and project the thought on a black chalk board or white dry erase board, then erase it with a large eraser.
+Allow the thought to appear on the board several times and erase it each time.

-You can then write more helpful words or thoughts on the blackboard such as “Calm” or “Sleep” if you are trying to get to sleep.
+You can then write more helpful words or thoughts on the board such as “Calm” or “Sleep” if you are trying to get to sleep.

 Close your eyes and imagine sitting in a large movie theater alone and project the intrusive images onto a large movie screen and watch them while sitting in the back of the theater.
 You can imagine yourself eating popcorn while watching.